 Through her review of current research, Lansing has discovered the connection between sleep and PTSD.
 In fact, she’s begun trying to lobby those in the psychological realm to get PTSD changed to post-traumatic sleep disorder.
 “Officers suffering from PTSD are not crazy.
 They’re severely sleep deprived and then traumatized,” Lansing says.
 “REM sleep is when the brain finds solutions to problems, learns from events, works through distressing incidents and repairs itself.
 But PTSD patients can’t get into REM sleep enough or at all if they’re not sleeping properly.”
-This is why EMDR so completely treats PTSD.
+This is why EMDR is so effective in treating post-traumatic stress disorder in law enforcement.
 It replicates REM sleep but in a waking state.2

 Lansing sees sleep as the root cause of PTSD for two reasons: First, lack of sleep can increase the chances that officers will make a tactical/perceptual mistake (which, in turn, can change a “normal” incident into a critical one),3 and second, merely being sleep deprived can reduce an officer’s chances of recovering normally from a traumatic event.